Missouri Small Business Incubator Tax Credit Can Help Startups Grow

 The sponsor must submit the appropriate paperwork within 12 months of donation, and upon approval by the DED tax credits will be issued for the year in which the contribution was made.
 Any unused credit can be carried forward up to five years and applied to future tax liability.
 In addition, the credits are sellable and transferable but for no less than 75% of the value and not to exceed 100% of the credit.
 Sales of credits are considered taxable income.
 The maximum amount of tax credits that can be authorized under this program in a calendar year is $500,000, and applications are accepted on a first-come basis.

 The Missouri Small Business Incubator Tax Credit offers a significant advantage to startup companies with a sizeable tax benefit for many Missouri taxpayers.
-If you have questions about the incubator program, including the multiple reporting requirements, or want to discuss your eligibility as a program participant, sponsor, or contributor, contact the Anders Startup Services Team.
+If you have questions about the incubator program, including the multiple reporting requirements, or want to discuss your eligibility as a program participant, sponsor, or contributor, contact the Anders Startup Group.